 Smart products come in all shapes and sizes, from video doorbells to coloured light bulbs that you can control from your smartphone or tablet.
 They’re all designed to make your life at home a little bit easier, whether you’re managing your schedule or controlling other products at home.

 If you’re shopping for a new smart product, you’ll have four ecosystems to pick from – Alexa, Apple HomeKit, Google Assistant and SmartThings.
-In the Which? test lab, we’ve put smart speakers from big-name brands through their paces, with our list of tested products including the Google Home, Amazon Echo (2nd Gen) and Polk Audio Assist.
+In the Which? test lab, we’ve put smart speakers from big-name brands through their paces, with our list of tested products including the Google Home and Polk Audio Assist.

 Streamline your everyday routines and tasks with our expert guide on how to set up a smart home.